mandriva19/fylo-landing-w-11ty/src/index.md

     paragraph: "Never let location be an issue when accessing yourfiles.
 Fylo has you covered for all of your file storage"
     btnText: "See how Fylo works"
     btnImg: "/assets/images/icon-arrow.svg"
+    btnImgAlt: "little arrow image left of the button"

 card:
     img: "/assets/images/icon-quotes.svg"